Mesothelioma and Navy Veterans

 When did the U.S. Navy stop using asbestos?

-The U.S. Navy stopped using asbestos in new ships in the early 1980s.
+The U.S. Navy stopped using asbestos aboard new ships in the early 1980s.
 Massive renovation projects also removed as much asbestos as possible from older U.S. Navy ships.

-However, millions of U.S. Navy veterans had already been exposed to asbestos before the dangers of this mineral were widely known.
+However, millions of U.S. Navy veterans had been exposed to asbestos before the dangers were widely known.
 As a result, Navy veterans make up 33% of all mesothelioma cases today.

 What if I was exposed to asbestos in the Navy?